zehrakomurcu/bob-challenge-employee-service/README.md

-# Project Description

-This project is implemented for **Takeaway** as an assignment project.
-It's a Spring Boot project which developed by using Java language.

 ## Build & Run

 This project uses Mysql as database server and Kafka as messaging queue.
 You can follow the next instructions to run the application.